 More creepy teasers have started popping up on the show’s official Twitter page, too.
 One tells fans: “Don’t let go.”
 It features a withered black hand reaching for a red baby’s hand.
 A second was captioned: “Fear the forbidden and sees a pointed fingernail slicing open a pear for two scorpions – one black, one red – to crawl out.

 Filming began around June 16, according to Murphy.
 It seems as if the show is following a similiar timeline to last year’s Cult, which also began production in June.

 Is it a crossover season?

-Plans for the crossover will bring together characters from Murder House – which followed the Langdon family who had moved to LA, only to discover they’d brought a haunted house – and the New Orleans witches from Coven.
+Plans for the crossover will bring together characters from Murder House – which followed the Langdon family who had moved to LA, only to discover they’d bought a haunted house – and the New Orleans witches from Coven.
 Any further details are currently unknown.

 Who’ll be in it?

 Paulson has appeared on every series of the show so far, and she previously confirmed her return for season 8 in a recent interview.
 “I have found a home, in the sense that I work for a person who sees me completely, knows my strengths and weaknesses, knows how to push me and keeps throwing me the ball,” she told Adweek of her future on AHS.